anqooqie/proconlib/tools/prim.hpp.md

 std::pair<std::vector<std::pair<T, std::vector<std::size_t>>>, std::vector<std::size_t>> graph.query();
 ```

-It constructs a minimum spanning forest on the graph, and returns the information about the minimum spanning forest in the following layout.
+It constructs minimum spanning trees for each connected components of the graph, and returns the information about the minimum spanning trees in the following layout.
+The order of minimum spanning trees is undefined.

 ```
 (